jessejinnaruiz/gen-ai-gans-2020/README.md

 ### Generative AI project
 I created a neural net trained on my abstract paintings.
+Trained in 2022.
+Paintings created from 2018-2021 by Jesse J. Ruiz.